GetWagz/drs-sdk/README.md

 `DRS_SDK_ROOT_URL` is the root URL for the DRS service, defaults to `https://dash-replenishment-service-na.amazon.com/`

+Most calls require at a minimum the `deviceToken` which is the access token for the device obtained from Login With Amazon / DRS.
+The scope needed is `dash:replenish`.
+Refreshing this token is not the responsibility of this library.

 ## Testing

 Testing can be tricky, as you don't want to make actual network calls with user data.
 Therefore, in the `client.go` file where we setup the supported endpoints, we also have a `MockGood` field which holds JSON of what the call should return based upon the V2 docs found [here](https://developer.amazon.com/docs/dash/replenishment-service.html).

-When testing, if the user auth token is set to `TEST`, the mock data will be used instead.
+When testing, if the auth token is set to `TEST`, the mock data will be used instead.

 Since we are mocking the calls, some of the code is tougher to test, so code coverage will likely never be 100%.